 The modules are designed to follow the general format of chapter content in your textbook.
-The textbook, however, is best viewed as a support tool for your studies as there are additional resources - Class Notes and Recommended Reading Assignments - that will need to be carefully studied to provide a foundation for this class.
+The textbook, however, is best viewed as a support tool for your studies as there are additional resources - Module Introductions, Articles and Images, and Recommended Reading Assignments including the Cases in Point - that will need to be carefully studied to provide a foundation for this class.

-All modules begin with Class Notes.
+All modules begin with Introduction Notes.
 These notes will aid you to better understand the topics covered in the particular module.
 Often, I will provide my own personal images and experiences.
-You should begin each module by reading the introductory Class Notes.
+You should begin each module by reading the Module Introductory Notes.

-The next step is to read through the Textbook Reading Assignment Section.
-The instructions identify which chapters of the textbook you need to read to enable you to answer questions on both the Practice Exams and Module Exams and Final.
+The next step is to read through and view the Articles and Images and lastly the Textbook Reading Assignment Section.
+The instructions identify which chapters of the textbook you need to read to enable you to answer questions on both the Practice Exams and Module Exams.

 Each Module has a Recommended Reading Assignment Section.
 This is your next step.
 Read through these articles.
-Questions will be taken from this section to be included in the Practice and Module Exams and Final.
+Questions will be taken from this section to be included in the Practice and Module Exams.

 The last step in each module is the actual module exam.
-Having carefully read through and completed the Class Notes, Textbook and Recommended Reading Assignments - and completed the Practice Exams- you will then be prepared to take the respective module exam.
+Having carefully read through and completed the Module Introduction Notes, Articles and Images, and Textbook Recommended Reading Assignments including the Cases in Point - and completed the Practice Exams- you will then be prepared to take the respective module exam.
 To successfully complete the exams, it is imperative that you complete all of the Practice Exams.
-All of the module exam questions are directly based on the Class Notes, Text and Recommended readings.
-All exams are open book/note.
+All of the module exam questions are directly based on the Module Introduction Notes, Articles and Images and Text.
+All the exams are open book/note.
 Be aware that the module exams are time limited that is you will have a limited time to answer the module questions.
 You can only make ONE attempt and are allocated 60 minutes to complete the exam.